 Projects per year

-He is a full time consultant neurosurgeon at the Macquarie University Hospital and Associate Professor of Neurosurgery at Macquarie University.
+He is a full time consultant neurosurgeon at Macquarie Neurosurgery and Macquarie University Hospital and Professor of Neurosurgery at Macquarie University.

 - Professor of Neurosurgery, Italian Ministry of Education, Universities and Research

 - Associate Professor of Neuroanatomy, Medical University of Vienna, Austria